 Lighting control is one of the most challenging aspects of home theater design and can cause even the most seasoned professional a mild headache.
 It’s easy to get sidetracked by fiber optic ceilings, vintage light fixtures, and the intricacies of backlighting a screen, but functionality trumps design every single time.
 It doesn’t matter how much was invested in the starlit ceiling if nobody can turn it on.

-We’ve created this guide for home theater lighting control so that designers can make sure lights, camera, action, is always just a simple click away.
+We’ve created this guide of home theater lighting control tips so that designers can make sure lights, camera, action, is always just a simple click away.

 Eliminate outside lighting

 Custom home theaters are often situated in a basement because these rooms are naturally dark.
 However, not everybody has access to an underground space, and it’s possible to build an immersive home theater as long as all outside light is blocked.